 Why is this?
 While a facilities team may want to adopt a new application, like a visitor management system, for example, the project teams tasked with selecting, implementing, and managing these tools are increasingly cross-functional.
 It’s becoming much more common to see workplace technology project teams comprised of key stakeholders from all over the company: the Head of Physical Security, IT professionals, facilities managers, plus HR and People team members.

 In the past, these roles wouldn’t frequently make buying decisions together.
-With evolving technology trends and end user expectations changing though, they are now working more closely and doing so more frequently.
+With evolving workplace technology trends and end user expectations changing though, they are now working more closely and doing so more frequently.
 This is great news, of course, for alignment –– but there can certainly be tension between competing departmental priorities.

 But guess what?
 Today's workplace and the workplace of the future can be both forward-thinking and offer great experiences.
 You don’t have to sacrifice a high-quality, welcoming, and efficient visitor experience for tradeoffs in security.
 Here’s what to take into account and keep top-of-mind as you review visitor management system options for your workplace.